EliahKagan/VidDraw/README.md

 ## Setup

-This alpha version of Vid&shy;Draw doesn&rsquo;t have binary downloads.
-To run Vid&shy;Draw, make sure you have the [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) SDK.
-Then, to clone this repository and build Vid&shy;Draw, run:
+This alpha version of Vid&shy;Draw doesn&rsquo;t have binary downloads, so it must be built from source.
+You&rsquo;ll need the [.NET 5](https://dotnet.microsoft.com/download/dotnet/5.0) SDK.
+To clone the repository and build Vid&shy;Draw, run:

 ```powershell